 I want this cake to be my birthday cake.
 This is the kind of dessert I want to eat for breakfast, lunch, and dinner.
 As heinous it is to admit, I want to frost my entire face with the maple buttercream from this cake and casually lick it off all day long.
 If that makes me a disgusting human, I frankly do not care.

 To prepare it, we start by baking up some cake layers.
-I decided the added tang of buttermilk would help to offset some of the cake’s sweetness, so I adapted a favorite recipe from this cake.
-The cake layers can be baked ahead, wrapped, and frozen, making day of cake assembly fairly simple.
-The apple filling is also a make-ahead item, consisting of fresh apples, butter, and brown sugar.
-If your adult palate is so inclined, try out this maple apple cake with a bit of bourbon added to the filling.
-Even though the alcohol cooks off, those warm bourbon flavors remain and even the least discerning tastebuds will be able to tell that this cake has a punch of something special.
+I adapted the cake recipe from this cake.
+First, the cake layers bake in advance and freeze is needed, making day of cake assembly fairly simple.
+Next, the apple filling is a make-ahead item consisting of apples, butter, and brown sugar.
+Finally, if your adult palate is inclined, try a bit of bourbon in the filling.
+The alcohol cooks off, but those warm bourbon flavors remain.
+Even the least discerning tastebuds will notice that this cake has a punch of something special.

-On the day you plan to assemble the cake, prepare your maple frosting, level your cakes, and begin stacking.
-The apple filling is pooled between cake layers with a dam of frosting and is sprinkled with a handful of chopped candied nuts.
-Roasted nuts can be substituted here, but certainly a party cake like this deserves the pizazz of caramelized sugar.
-This maple apple cake will keep well in the fridge for a few days, but unless you’re eating it all by yourself, I can almost guarantee it won’t last that long.
+On the day you assemble the cake, start by preparing frosting, leveling the cakes, and stacking.
+The apple filling pools between layers with a dam of frosting and gets a sprinkle of nuts.
+Roasted nuts can be substituted here, but certainly a cake like this deserves the pizazz of caramelized sugar.
+This maple apple cake keeps in the fridge for a few days, but I can guarantee it won’t last that long.

 Maple Apple Cake